MoiravL/stepup_amsterdam_meeting/README.md

-# SetupuP meeting
+# StepuP meeting

-This is the repository for the setupup meeting.
-All information can be foudn on the [website](https://juliuswelzel.github.io/stepup_amsterdam_meeting/).
+This is the repository for the StepuP meeting.
+All information can be found on the [website](https://juliuswelzel.github.io/stepup_amsterdam_meeting/).